enzosaracen/ptpatch/README.md

 # ptpatch
-`ptpatch` is a tool for patching Linux executables with a ptracing stub to inspect and modify the executable's behavior at runtime.
-Patches are defined by a series of hook functions written in C with full control over the executable's registers/memory, triggered at specific breakpoints or conditions.
+`ptpatch` is a tool for patching Linux executables with a ptracing stub to inspect and modify behavior at runtime.
+Patches are defined by a series of hook functions written in C with full control over the process's registers/memory, triggered at specific breakpoints or conditions.
 Only x86-64 binaries are currently supported.

 ## Installation
 Run `./install.sh`. `cargo` and `gcc` are required.